krishyadav-lab/Practical-1---DAIOT/README.md

 sudo apt-get install python3-serial

 #Create Python Script:
-o Create a Python script to read the serial data from Arduino.
+~Create a Python script to read the serial data from Arduino.
 Open a text editor and write the following script: python
 Copy code